kelexine/freedreno_wiki/kgsl-kernel.md

 The default way has its own implications, it builds gpu state shadow and uses it to save context information, some kernel drivers have it broken and qcom blob always uses the preamble approach.
-But since currently freedreno always uses single IB and provides enough information to setup the gpu state, you can easily change command submission to use preamble by providing IB 0 with a single CP_NOP instruction, i.e. in kgsl_ringbuffer_new:
+But since currently freedreno always uses single IB and provides enough information to setup the gpu state you can easily change command submission to use preamble by providing IB 0 with a single CP_NOP instruction, i.e. in kgsl_ringbuffer_new:

     kgsl_ring->tmp_bo = kgsl_rb_bo_new(to_kgsl_pipe(pipe), 0x10000);